onthecodepath/iOS-Interview-Questions/README.md

 *Non-atomic* properties, howeer are not thread-safe.
 While they run faster, they may cause race conditions.
 In the event that accessor methods are called simultaneously and a race condition occurs, a setter value would first release the old value and a getter method would retrieve nil since no value has not been set yet.

 **What is GCD?**

+GCD stands for Grand Central Dispatch.
+According to [Ray Wenderlich](https://www.raywenderlich.com/60749/grand-central-dispatch-in-depth-part-1), it offers the following benefits
+- Improving your app's responsiveness by helping to defer computationally expensive tasks and run them in the background.
+- Providing an easier concurrency model than locks and threads and helps to avoid concurrency bugs.
+- Potentially optimize your code with higher performance primitives for common patterns such as singletons.

+**Explain the difference between Serial vs Concurrent**

+Tasks executed *serially* are executed one at a time while tasks that are executed *concurrently* may be executed at the same time.

 ## Unit Testing